TexasTravelUnited States

 9. Wimberley

-Other cool things to do in Wimberley include climbing Mt.
-Baldy (it’s only a couple hundred steps!) to enjoy a fantastic view of the Hill Country, perusing Wimberley’s many galleries and boutiques, sampling the many excellent restaurants, and snapping photos of the many uniquely painted boot statues around town.
+Some of my favorite things to do in Wimberley include climbing Mt.
+Baldy (don’t worry, it’s only a couple hundred steps!) for a fantastic Hill Country view, browsing the town’s many galleries and boutiques, sampling local restaurants, and snapping photos of the quirky, colorfully painted boot statues scattered around town.

-If you’re hoping to swim, the best time to visit Wimberley is definitely the summer, when the swimming holes are open.
-Otherwise, you can’t beat early to mid-April, when the bluebonnets are likely to be at their best in the Hill Country, for a trip to Wimberley.
+If swimming is on your agenda, summer is the best time to visit since the swimming holes are open.
+Otherwise, I recommend coming in early to mid-April, which is when the bluebonnets are likely at their peak, and the Hill Country is especially beautiful.

 10. Terlingua